 It was a perfect way to meet.
 We simply started discussing the pros and cons of the various autos on the showroom floor.
-And laughing, we decided to buy identical models in identical colors.
+And

 And it was just as natural that we should have lunch together and congratulate each other on such excellent taste in autos.